-If you’ve recently come out of a relationship and are unsure what your next step is, here’s my personal account of how to get over a long distance break up.
+If you’ve recently come out of a relationship and are unsure what your next step is, here’s my personal account of how to get over a long distance relationship break-up

 N.b.
 GatG is a BetterHelp affiliate.
 By purchasing their service through this page, GatG receives a commission.
-With our mission to help vulnerable girls about the globe, we donate 10% of net profits to organisations helping girls around the world.
+With my mission to help vulnerable girls about the globe, I donate 10% of net profits to organisations helping girls around the world.
 Thanks for helping!

 7 Tips For How To Get Over a Long Distance Break Up